Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

                     </div>
                     <div class="cardText">
                         <h3>Workflow automation</h3>
-                        <p>Connect your program’s operational steps and reduce the need for manual, repetitive tasks with Microsoft Flow.</p>
+                        <p>Reduce the need for manual completion of repetitive provisioning, compliance, and monitoring tasks.</p>
                         <p><a href="workflowautomationsection.md">LEARN MORE</a></p>
                     </div>
                 </div>